Nina Dobrev Goes Shirtless Underneath Plunging Black Blazer At SXSW

-Nina Dobrev was at South by Southwest Festival in Austin, Texas, this weekend among many other major Hollywood stars, but she made sure that all eyes were on her.
+Nina Dobrev was at the South by Southwest Festival in Austin, Texas, this weekend among many other major Hollywood stars, but she made sure that all eyes were on her.

 The actress attended the star-studded event while promoting her new movie, Run This Town, which premiered there on Saturday, March 9.
-She looked absolutely stunning in a black pantsuit that consisted of a plunging blazer that revealed her cleavage as she wore nothing underneath, paired with matching wide-leg black pants and some pretty black heeled sandals.
+She looked absolutely stunning in a black pantsuit that consisted of a plunging blazer that revealed her cleavage as she wore nothing underneath, pairing with matching wide-leg black pants and some pretty black, heeled sandals.
 Nina wore her hair in a sleek, low bun with a mid part, accessorized the look with some delicate earrings and added a splash of color to the whole look with some bright red lipstick.

 The Vampire Diaries star took to Instagram on Sunday to share a few pictures from the night, standing amid her Run This Town co-stars, including Mena Massoud and Ben Platt.
-They all laughed as they chatted about the film, which tells the story of the late Toronto Mayor Rob Ford, who was involved in a major scandal and made international headlines after he was caught smoking crack on tape in 2013, and the intense news coverage that followed it.
+They all laughed as they chatted about the film, which tells the story of the late Toronto Mayor Rob Ford.

+The former mayor was involved in a major scandal after he was caught smoking crack on tape in 2013.
+Intense international news coverage followed shortly thereafter.

 The 30-year-old actress, who is also from the same Canadian city as Ford, spoke to Entertainment Tonight Canada on Saturday about the movie.

 “As a Toronto native, I was excited to shoot a film about our city that I love and I’m so proud of coming from, and I think it’s an important story,” she said.